ACC Players of the Year Andrew Colley and Nick Gwiazdowski are among the honorees

 Augusta James tied for fourth, Brittany Marchand T7 after 36 holes of stroke play in Dayton, Ohio

-2011-12: Captured victories at the Cards Challenge and Pinehurst Spring Challenge to become the first Wolfpacker to win multiple events in a single season...
+2011-12 - Sophomore Season: Captured victories at the Cards Challenge and Pinehurst Spring Challenge to become the first Wolfpacker to win multiple events in a single season...
 Named to the 2012 All-ACC Women's Golf team...
 Became the first NC State golfer to earn an honorable mention to the NGCA All-American team...
 The two victories in 2011-12 gave Marchand three for her career, making her the NC State career medalist leader...
-Finished tied for sixth at the NCAA Championship with a 2-over par 290...
+Finished tied for 6th at the NCAA Championship with a 2-over par 290...
 Carded a 10-over par 226 to finish tied for 18th at the NCAA Regional...
 Claimed a share of 14th at the ACC Championship with a 13-over 224...
-Eight under par rounds on the season, including two in her 5-under 211 with a final round 68 at the Pinehurst Spring Challenge...
-Named Golfweek National Player of the Week on March 29, ACC Women's Golfer of the Month in February, and All-ACC Academic.
+Eight under-par rounds on the season, including two in her 5-under 211 with a final round 68 at the Pinehurst Spring Challenge...
+Named Golfweek National Player of the Week on March 29, ACC Women's Golfer of the Month in February and Academic All-ACC.

 Summer 2011: Qualified for the 2011 U.S. Women's Open in July ...
 Finished with a six-shot improvement in the second round, but did not make the cut ...
 One of seven golfers to qualify from her regional, she shot a 148 in the two rounds ...
 Also qualified for the U.S. Women's Amateur Championship ...
 Did not qualify for match play, as she finished at 12-over 154 ...
 Competed in the season-opening event on the 2011 CN Canadian's Women's Tour ...
 In the field of 89, finished 30th at 7-over 151 ...
 Later on that tour, placed 36th at the event in Beloeil, Quebec with a 12-over 154 ...
 Took fifth in the final CN Canadian Women's Tour event, was 4-over 148 and was the second-highest amateur finisher just three strokes back ...
 Finished 17th at the Royale Cup Canadian Women's Amateur Championship at 17-over 306.